 Presenting statistical results

-Within current media as well as the Internet most dominating forms of presenting statistical results are the barplot and the pie chart.
-The first can have some merit in illustrating simple numbers the second one is often considered to be misleading if not manipulative.
+Within current media as well as the Internet, the most dominating forms of presenting statistical results are the barplot and the pie chart.
+The first can have some merits in illustrating simple numbers; the second one is often considered to be misleading if not manipulative.
 However, these two graphics represent the current baseline of knowledge of civil society when it comes to the presentation of statistical results.
 Sometimes certain newspapers as well as the Internet present simple correlation plots that are rather intuitive and therefore also understandable for people with some background in science.
-A prominent example is the Economist, who due to its focus quite often relies on correlation plots.
+A prominent example is the Economist, which due to its topical focus quite often relies on correlation plots.

 Beyond that, most mainstream graphics that represent statistical results have more of an aesthetic value instead of a true representation of statistical results.
-When it comes to the actual numbers, only people with an education in science are more or less able to interpret such terms as significance, estimate or correlation, if at all.
-Here, it can be helped that the landscape will change in the mid-term.
-Since the dawn of the personal computer and with a broader access to knowledge through our mobile phones and the Internet, many people have the possibility to explore statistical results, at least in touch with statistical results, if indirectly.
+When it comes to the actual numbers, only people with an education in science are more or less able to interpret terms such as significance, estimate or correlation.
+Here, it can be hoped that the landscape will change in the mid-term.
+Since the dawn of the personal computer and with a broader access to knowledge through our mobile phones and the Internet, many people have the possibility to explore statistical results, or at least get in touch with statistical results, even if indirectly.

 While software for analysing statistical data was in the past widely restricted to experts, the computer revolution even offers open source solutions available to many people.
 Hence the proportion of people that are able to code, do statistical analysis, and understand the presentation of statistical results is dramatically increasing.
 If everybody would be able to interpret correlations and box plots, and would have clear understanding of statistical significance, we would be able to talk of progress.

 Generalisations on statistics